 - Inspect Venting Systems: Check the furnace's venting system for blockages, leaks or corrosion.
 Proper venting is crucial for safety and performance.

-- Monitor for Odd Noises or Smells: Observe any strange noises or odors coming from the furnace.
+- Monitor for Odd Noises or Smells: Watch for strange noises or odors from the furnace.

 - Educate Yourself on Your Furnace: Understand how your furnace works, its model and specific maintenance needs.
-This knowledge is valuable for troubleshooting and discussing issues with professionals.
+This knowledge helps with troubleshooting and discussing issues with professionals.

 With regular upkeep, you can extend the life of your furnace and avoid unexpected breakdowns that your insurance might not cover.